 - Change and replace the engine and gear oil.

-- Remove not necessary instrument, accessories and valuables from the boat.
+- Remove not necessary instruments, accessories, and valuables from the boat.

 - Apply fogging oil to the carburetor and the engine block.

-- Remove battery and put it on tickle charge somewhere safe at home.
+- Remove the battery and put it on tickle charge somewhere safe at home.